BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy

 As mentioned earlier, an alternative fate for BH$_3$ may be the expulsion from the \tar\ system, considering that it could have been ejected from the centre through a three-body interaction with the other two massive black holes, or through a recoil kick as the consequence of a previous massive black hole merger \citep[e.g.][]{Peres62, Bekenstein73, Saslaw74, Mikkola90, Volonteri03, Madau04, Merritt04, Blecha16, Sijacki11, Mannerkoski22, DongPaez25}.
 In this scenario, if BH$_3$ were able to leave the parent halo of \tar, dragging some small amount of gas, stars, and dark matter with it, it could appear as a heavily overmassive, nearly solitary black hole at later times.
-This could resemble observations of high$-z$ massive black holes with little evidence for (much of) a host galaxy around them \citep[see][]{Chen25, Maiolino25b, Juodzbalis25b}.
+This could resemble observations of high-$z$ massive black holes with little evidence of (much of) a host galaxy around them \citep[see][]{Chen25, Maiolino25b, Juodzbalis25b}.
 According to theoretical models, such solitary black holes resulting from three-body interactions may not be uncommon \citep{Volonteri03}.
 However, it is unclear whether the ejected black hole would be able to retain any additional material \citep[e.g.][]{Partmann24} and, therefore, specifically considering gas, whether it would be visible in accretion or not.
 If instead ejected through a gravitational wave recoil from a previous massive black hole merger, the retention of a compact, bound star cluster would be expected \citep[e.g.][]{OLeary09, Merritt04, Rawlings25}.
 Since BH$_3$ is accreting material at the time of observation, a recoil event could therefore be more likely than a three-body interaction.